This course is full of information on how to make a video on your phone.

 You have the option to include a poll in your video.

 Another option is to include the video in a playlist on your page, where you can group it with videos about a similar topic.

 Post your video for the world to see!

 Then, all that’s left to do is to post!
 It will take a while to upload.
 You have the option to boost your post to get it in front of new people.

-How to transfer files from your computer to your phone.
+How to transfer files onto your phone

 Download the App, VLC onto your phone.

 Open the app, and choose “Turn on sharing via Wifi”

 This will give you a code.
 Type this code into your browser.
 You’ll now be able to drag and drop your files from your computer and they’ll show up in your phone.